lildude/micropub-github-pages/README.md

 ✅ 801 Accept access token in POST body
 ✅ 802 Does not store access token property
 ✅ 803 Rejects unauthenticated requests
-- [ ] 804 Rejects unauthorized access tokens <small>* I think this passes, but holding off checkig until 💯</small>
+✅ 804 Rejects unauthorized access tokens <small>* I think this passes, but holding off checkig until 💯</small>

 ---

 ### TODOs

-- [ ] Determine pages branch via API or use override if using repo but not Pages
 - [ ] Use GitHub App for access instead of PAT
 - [ ] Dockerise